Irrigation season: Start with inspections and repairs

 Pumps run for hours without operator presence, and even small oil or coolant leaks can result in damage.
 Inspect belts, batteries and recharge system.
 Look carefully for rodent damage and insect nests that may result in a malfunction later.
-Inspect pump murphy switches or safety shut-down systems, or install them if you do not have them.
-Adding low oil and high temperature shut downs can avoid burning up your engine.
+Inspect pump murphy or safety shut-down systems, or install them if you do not have them.
+Low oil and high temperature shutdowns can avoid burning up your engine.

 Measure static water levels in wells